benjaortiz/NotesAndDuties/README.md

 # NotesAndDuties

-small API built using .NET and C# for learning and practicing purposes.
+Small API built using .NET and C# for learning and practicing purposes.

 Currently uses:
 * EntityFramework